-40 Does the law in your jurisdiction allow employers to impose a mandatory retirement age?
+42 Does the law in your jurisdiction allow employers to impose a mandatory retirement age?
 If so, at what age and under what limitations?

 The Federal Law on Labour Pension in Russia establishes the following general retirement ages: 55 for women and 60 for men.
-An employer cannot, however, dismiss an employee who reached retirement age without his or her consent.
+An employer cannot, however, dismiss an employee who has reached retirement age without his or her consent without following the dismissal procedure (see questions 34-40).